Archive for February, 2009

 Friday, February 27th, 2009

-St. Catherine’s Sunset Ontario, Canada just north of Niagara Falls, 11H x 11W x 3D inches acrylics on canvas, sides painted.
-The signature is on the side, so one has been superimposed here on the front.
+St. Catharine’s Sunset Ontario, Canada just north of Niagara Falls, 11H x 11W x 3D inches acrylics on canvas, wrapped sides painted.
+Frame unnecessary.
+Hang on a wall or display on a flat surface.
+Signed on the side so as not to impose on the composition.

 There is no one method for starting a painting.
 When faced with a blank white surface, sometimes our mind can go blank too.
 When that happens I use a base color that inspires energy.
 Here, water and paint were dripped down a wet surface of Hansa Yellow Deep.
 Painting intuitively with a wide raggedy old brush, the fraying bristles are used to advantage, and those marks direct how the painting proceeds.